Adam Frank, B.A., M.Phil.

 Additionally, my goal as a tutor is to make my students not need me.
 Rather than simply giving answers, I often answer questions with hints and “provocative questions”: I let them solve a question as much as they can without help.
 Eventually the student asks a question; rather than answer it directly, I try to respond with a question or hint that will guide the student to solve it on her own.
 In effect my students don’t just get information about the problem, and they don’t just get information about the subject.
 They also get training in how to learn the subject.
 They get lessons about how to process information and derive their own solutions.

 A final principle that I have about teaching is that, whenever possible, I try to know at least twice as much about a question as the question requires.
-Although my job is to be able to simply answer each question I'm asked, having that fuller understanding often makes answers clearer, cleaner, and prepares me for any off-the-cuff questions that a student might have.
+Although my job is to be able to simply answer each question I'm asked, having a fuller understanding often makes answers clearer, and I am able to provide context.

 As of 2018 I have also devoted a day each week when I teach inmates Math and Computer Science at correctional facilities.
 This volunteer work is made possible by the Bard Prison Initiative, through which inmates have the opportunity to earn a degree from Bard University and prepare for a career once they have served out their sentence.
 Please visit the BPI website to learn more and consider making a donation.

 I'm listed on Yelp here: